justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Machine-Learning.md

     1. Token embeddings are fed into the attention layer
-    2. Decoder predicts the next token in the sequence, a vector in line with an embedding in the model’s vocabulary.
+    2. Decoder predicts the next token in the sequence, a vector in line with an embedding in the model's vocabulary.
     3. Attention layer evaluates the sequence so far and assigns weights to each token to represent their relative influence on the next token.